 Italian Renaissance Learning Resources

-A freely available resource on Italian Renaissance art is now available!
-The Italian Renaissance Learning Resources site features eight units, each of which explores a different theme in Italian Renaissance art and is complemented by lavish illustrations and resources for educators.
+We invite you to explore the freely available Italian Renaissance Learning Resources site.
+This resource features eight units, each of which explores a different theme in Italian Renaissance art and is complemented by lavish illustrations and resources for educators.

 This resource is the result of a collaboration between the National Gallery of Art, Washington, DC, and Grove Art Online, made possible through the generous support of the Samuel H. Kress Foundation and developed by Sandbox Studios.